Russell County, Virginia: History

 On January 2, 1786, Russell County was established from a section of Washington County.
 L.P.
 Summers, a Washington County historian later wrote, "Washington County lost a great extent of country and many valuable citizens when Russell County was formed."
 The county was named for Culpeper County native Colonel William Russell.

 The first court met in May 1786 in the Castle's Woods settlement (present-day Castlewood) in the house of William Robinson.
 Later, a new place was built to house the County Seat.
 The structure used as a courthouse still stands, and is referred to as "The Old Courthouse."
 The present Courthouse, located in Lebanon, has been in use since 1874.
 Once vast, Russell County was split several times, giving rise to Tazewell County, Lee County, Scott County, Wise County, Buchanan County and Dickenson County.

 Among Russell County's most famous politicians were Daniel Boone, Governor H.C.
 Stuart, State Representative Boyd C. Fugate and State Senator Macon M. Long.
 The largest cattle farm East of the Mississippi River, and one of the oldest corporations in the country, Stuart Land & Cattle, remains headquartered at Rosedale in Russell County.

-Much of the county's history has been documented Clinch Valley Times, the Tazewell Republican, the Abingdon Virginian, and the Lebanon News.
+Much of the county's history has been documented by Clinch Valley Times, the Tazewell Republican, the Abingdon Virginian, and the Lebanon News.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 477 sqmi, of which 474 sqmi is land and 2.9 sqmi (0.6%) is water.
+Russell County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.

 The county has the fourth highest peak in Virginia, Beartown Mountain.